madang804/weather-app-aws-terraform-packer-ansible/README.md

 ## Environment Variables

 Required environment variables for deployment:
-- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY
 - TF_TOKEN_app_terraform_io (Hashicorpt Cloud API token)

-These should be set as GitHub Secrets in your repository settings.
+This should be set as GitHub Secrets in your repository settings.

 ## Testing

-Run a script to test endpoints
+Runs a script to test endpoints

 ## License